Alarming Study Reveals Only 13.5% of STEM Faculty in India Are Women, Exposing Deep-Seated Bias and Safety Concerns

 Need for gender audits

-According to a report by The Print, researchers Shruti Muralidhar, founder-editor of BiasWatchIndia, and Vaishnavi Ananthanarayanan, EMBL Australia Group leader at the medical science school of Sydney’s University of New South Wales, contend that enhancing women's participation in science necessitates dedicated resources and a firm commitment to equity from leadership in Indian science agencies and universities.
+According to a report by The Print, scholars Shruti Muralidhar and Vaishnavi Ananthanarayanan, who are the co-founders of BiowatchIndia and co-authors of the research, contend that enhancing women's participation in science necessitates dedicated resources and a firm commitment to equity from leadership in Indian science agencies and universities.

 Muralidhar highlighted a widespread lack of awareness, understanding, and sensitivity towards the challenges encountered by women and minorities in STEM fields.
 She outlined three key factors contributing to the underrepresentation of women in STEM: insufficient awareness, inadequate funding, and biases within the field.